 Applicants are advised that Springfield College accepts students only after a personal interview with an Admissions Officer.
-They are further advised to discuss any pending enrollment with their family.
+This interview is designed to help the student select the program of study best suited to his/her needs and future goals.
+Students are further advised to discuss any pending enrollment with their family.